-- Long distance dispersal occurs via movement of infected nursery stock (Timmer 2000).
+- Long distance dispersal could occur via movement of infected nursery stock (Timmer 2000).
 Infected citrus nursery stock could be widely distributed in Australia, thereby introducing citrus scab to new areas. - Natural spread would be slow and localised.
 Plants in the Rutaceae family (mostly Citrus spp.) are the only known hosts.
-Distances between neighbouring citrus plants are likely to be too great to permit natural spread by wind-driven rain.
-Citrus scab tends to be localised, with disease incidence varying considerably between neighbouring trees (Whiteside 1975).

-- Dissemination mostly occurs by conidia in rain splash (Whiteside 1975).
+Citrus scab tends to be localised, with disease incidence varying considerably between neighbouring trees (Whiteside 1975). - Dissemination mostly occurs by conidia in rain splash (Whiteside 1975).
 Air-borne water droplets carrying splash-liberated inoculum can be carried by the wind for short distances (Whiteside 1975). - Dry airborne dispersal of spindle-shaped conidia may be responsible for more distant dispersal than airborne water droplets, but it is not clear if this is epidemiologically significant in causing scab epidemics (Whiteside 1975). - The disease does not establish, or is of little importance, in citrus growing areas with a dry climate (Smith IM et al. 1997), which suggests spread would be moderated by climatic factors. - Elsinoë fawcettii already has a wide distribution in coastal regions of eastern Australia, so similar spread could be anticipated for exotic pathotypes.

 While natural spread of citrus scab will be limited, it could potentially be spread widely by movement of infected nursery stock to new localities; conversely, spread will be moderated by local climatic conditions that will affect survival of the pathogen.
-This supports a likelihood estimate for spread of 'moderate'.
+This supports a likelihood estimate for spread of Moderate.